Focused Intervention Training and Support (FITS)

-Alzheimer's Society has developed the 'Focused Intervention Training and Support' (FITS), an evidence-based training programme designed for care home staff.
+Alzheimer's Society researchers have developed the 'Focused Intervention Training and Support' (FITS), an evidence-based training programme designed for care home staff.
 The programme aims to train staff to deliver person-centred care to help safely manage behavioural symptoms as an alternative to using medication.

 A research study previously funded by the Society was designed to test whether the FITS programme could reduce the need for people to be treated with antipsychotic drugs.
 The study was carried out over a period of nine months across 12 care homes.

-The programme was shown to successfully reduce the use of antipsychotics by almost 50% in comparison to usual care, without worsening behavioural symptoms.
+The programme was shown to successfully reduce the use of antipsychotics by 40% in comparison to usual care, without worsening behavioural symptoms.